HenryZh47/lidar-depth-image-renderer/README.md

 # LiDAR Depth Image Renderer

 The package projects one or more LiDAR point clouds to a camera, generating a depth image for the camera.
-Parallel versions are implemented in both MPI and CUDA.
+Parallel versions are implemented in both OpenMP and CUDA.

 This is a class project for 15-618 Parallel Computer Architecture and